corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/signing-service.md

 {{< /note >}}

-### Detailed Example Signing Task Execution
+### Signing task execution example

-Listed below are the steps involved in signing an example Network Parameter update.
+Listed below are the steps involved in signing an example network parameter update.
 The steps involved in signing other data types are very similar.